ForceConstants

 • You want to explore the effect of different potentials on only harmonic phonon properties (so no third order needed).

-• Systems have no symmetry (which many of the compiled software packages exploit to greatly reduce total calculations)
+• The system has no symmetry (which many of the compiled software packages exploit to reduce total calculations)

-If you’re not sure, SecondOrder.calculate() prints to stdout the atom its currently working on so run the calculation and stop it after it prints a few atoms.
-Take the average time per atom and divide by 6 to get the time per frame t_{pf} including overhead of I/O operations, launching tasks, etc. The total times are given by:
+If you’re not sure, SecondOrder.calculate() prints to stdout the atom it is currently working on, so run the calculation with n_workers=1 and stop it after it prints a few atoms.
+Take the average time per atom and divide by 6 to get the time per frame \(t_{pf}\) including overhead from I/O operations and task setup.
+For serial runs, the total times are given by:

 Calculation Workflow